 29.1 Ordinary Term

-Directors shall hold office for terms of up to two (2) years, so long as they remain eligible under Section 26.0 (Eligibility of Directors) and compliant with Section 31.0 (Remuneration of Directors).
+Directors elected at an annual members’ meeting shall hold office for terms expiring not later than the close of the second annual meeting of the members after their election, so long as they remain eligible under Section 26.0 (Eligibility of Directors) and compliant with Section 31.0 (Remuneration of Directors).
 Terms of office shall be staggered such that fifty (50) percent of terms expire each year.

 Directors elected or appointed in any manner other than an ordinary resolution of members at an annual members’ meeting shall hold office until the next annual members’ meeting.

 29.3 Allocation of Terms